Dadido3/noita-mapcap/README.md

 To disable median blending, use the stitcher with `Blend tile limit` set to 1.
 This will cause the stitcher to only use the newest image tile for every resulting pixel.

-### I always get the warning "The resolution changed"

-The message is to be expected when you change the resolution in the Noita settings without restarting the game.

-But it can also happen when you accidentally select the console window (using `noita_dev.exe`).
-The mod uses the active/selected window of the Noita process for capturing, which in this case would make it take screenshots of the console.
-This can be fixed by selecting the Noita window again, or by switching back and forth between console and the main Noita window.

 ## Additional information

 The resulting stitched images are quite big.